charlsmaina/C/knr/ch1/ch1.md

 - Abstraction brings about convinience.
 Think of it like this.
 Your sterring wheel is a intuitive example of how abstraction works.
 You give inputs in form of<br>
   rotations, these rotations go though some abstracted layers for you to have the desired rotation of the wheels.
 In life , there are alot of functions that abstract<br>
   things for convinience
+- Things to keep in mind when it comes to functions:

+  - Function prototype<br> This specifies the return type of the function, the function name, and the function parameters together with their types.
+It is not mandatory to provide the parameter names but it is a capital M must for you to provide the name of the parameter types.
+  - Function defination <br> The function prototype signature must match the defination signature in terms of the return type and the parameters types and obviously the function name

+  - Prior ANSI standard <br> Defination and declaration (prototype) were very differnt in that you did not have to specify the function parameter types in the function prototype.
+Functions with no specified return type were assigned to return an int by default. <br>
+    In the defination the parameter names were declrared before opening the left parenthesis.

+### Call by value

+- This is a mechanism of passing the argument values to a function where the<br> the argument values are passed in temporary variables and not the originals

+- The funtion does not manipulate or alter the originals but works with the <br>temporary variables

+### Call by reference

+- The original varibles are passed to the function by pasing a refence to their <br> storage lacation. pointers are used in this case

 ### External variabls and scope: